 It is important to review ads periodically to make sure that you are getting the progress that you expect on your real estate Facebook ads.
 By looking at the metrics in the Ads Manager, you can see if your Facebook advertising is performing well or needs to be changed to meet your goals.
 It might be tempting to change several things at once, but one change at a time will help you understand what is working and what is not working.

-If you find that your realtor Facebook ads are not performing well, then you might want to consider hiring a professional who specializes in Facebook real estate ads from Fiverr.
+If you find that your real estate agent Facebook ads are not performing well, then you might want to consider hiring a professional who specializes in Facebook real estate ads from Fiverr.
 Freelancers on Fiverr offer very affordable services, tailored to your specific needs.

 Types of Paid Real Estate Facebook Content